Unpacking Black Hole Complementarity: The black hole information paradox

 \subsection{The stretched horizon}

-The \emph{stretched horizon} is a striking consequence of a unitary quantum statistical description (i.e., assumptions (A) and (B)) of a black hole.
-It will feature in the discussion to follow, so let me briefly describe it here.
-To hold on to a quantum statistical description of the black hole (i.e., (B)) we need an effective field theory for the exterior which has an entropy at the horizon bounded above by the Bekenstein-Hawking entropy.
-Moreover, to hold on to a unitary description of the black hole (i.e., (A)), the exterior field theory requires a boundary that is strictly above the horizon (since things that cross the horizon cannot re-emerge) which can absorb and re-emit the information that crosses it.
-Both of these can be satisfied by choosing a boundary surface located one Planck length above the horizon.
+The stretched horizon is a striking consequence of a unitary quantum statistical description (that is, assumptions (A) and (B)) of a black hole.
+It will feature in the discussion to follow, so let me introduce it here.
+A quantum statistical description of the black hole (that is, (B)) requires an effective field theory for the exterior which has an entropy at the horizon bounded above by the Bekenstein-Hawking entropy.
+Moreover, for a unitary description of the black hole (that is, (A)), the exterior field theory requires a boundary that is strictly above the horizon (since things that cross the horizon cannot re-emerge) which can absorb and re-emit information that it encounters.
+A boundary surface located one Planck length above the horizon satisfies these requirements.
 (This location is set by the demand that the entropy of the exterior field theory not exceed the Bekenstein-Hawking entropy at the horizon.)
-This is the \emph{stretched horizon}.
-Thus, the stretched horizon is timelike unlike the true horizon, which is null.
-Note that the encoding of the infalling degrees of freedom onto the stretched horizon will necessarily require Planck-scale physics;\footnote{See, e.g.,~\cite[pp. 9-11]{BANKS199521}.} nevertheless, the stretched horizon can maintain unitarity for exterior physics by the way it interacts with the low-energy physics of the exterior.
-The stretched horizon is a real entity in the reference frame of observers hovering outside the black hole.\footnote{See~\cite[Ch.
-7]{susskind2005introduction} for a pedagogical introduction to the stretched horizon.~\cite{PhysRevD.48.3743} provided the first systematic treatment of the idea of a stretched horizon.
-However,~\cite{THOOFT1985727} is an important precursor (see also~\cite[pp. 18-19]{RevModPhys.88.015002} for a summary of 't Hooft's argument).} In the classical limit, it will have its own distinctive viscosity and electrical resistance; it will respond in a local way to external perturbations---it will radiate, carry electrical currents, and oscillate.
+This is the stretched horizon.
+The stretched horizon is timelike unlike the true horizon, which is null.
+Encoding infalling information onto the stretched horizon necessarily requires Planck-scale physics;\footnote{See, for example,~\parencite[pp. 9-11]{BANKS199521}.} nevertheless, the stretched horizon can maintain unitarity for low-energy exterior physics by the way it interacts with exterior physics.
+The stretched horizon is a real entity in the reference frame of observers hovering outside the black hole.\footnote{See \parencite[chapter 7]{susskind2005introduction} for a pedagogical introduction to the stretched horizon. \textcites{PhysRevD.48.3743} provided the first systematic treatment of the idea of a stretched horizon, but \parencite{THOOFT1985727} is an important precursor (see \parencites[pp. 18-9]{RevModPhys.88.015002} for a summary of 't Hooft's argument).} In the classical limit, it will have its own distinctive viscosity and electrical resistance; it will respond in a local way to external perturbations---it will radiate, carry electrical currents, and oscillate.